Key Takeaways

 Zoning Requirements for Fitness Studios

-Before falling in love with a space, verify that fitness use is permitted under the zoning designation.
+Before falling in love with a space, verify that fitness use is permitted under the zoning designation and the building's Certificate of Occupancy.

 Common Zoning Pitfalls